slint-ui/material-rust-template/README.md

 # Material Components for Slint Rust Template

-A template for a Rust Application using Slint with [material components](https://github.com/slint-ui/material-components).
-Based on the material gallery.
+A template for a Rust Application using Slint with [material components](https://github.com/slint-ui/slint/tree/master/ui-libraries/material).

 ## About

 This template helps you get started developing a Rust application with Slint as a toolkit for the user interface and the material component set.
-It demonstrates the integration between the `.slint` UI markup and Rust code, how to react to callbacks, get and set properties, and use of all available material components for Slint.

-## Disclaimer

-The material components are currently available as a technical preview.
-Some components are still missing and changes to the api are possible.
-We will inform as soon as the component set is read for release.

 ## Usage